slwu89/Individual.jl/docs/src/examples/sir-age.md

 @acset_type AgeIBM(TheoryAgeIBM,index = [:state, :state_update, :age]) <: AbstractAgeIBM
 ````

-The schema looks like this:
+The schema looks like this.
+Note that there is an additional attribute in the schema, for age of each individual.

 ````@example sir-age
 to_graphviz(TheoryAgeIBM)